top of page

 6.gif

-The feet should be kept clean at all times-preferably washed daily-and always dried carefully.
+The feet should be kept clean at all times - preferably washed daily - and always dried carefully.
 Wear socks that are clean and without holes or darned places to prevent blisters.

 7.gif

-Eat regularly and chew your food thoroughly, By drinking plenty of water you will succeed in maintaining proper and regular bowel movements.
+Eat regularly and chew your food thoroughly.
+By drinking plenty of water you will succeed in maintaining proper and regular bowel movements.

 8.gif